Costa Rica Roadtrip - Part 1

 San José Airport

 San José definitely does not have a sprawling international airport.
-We wandered through the rather rustic terminal for a while, searching for a comfortable place to pass the next 2-3 hours whilst waiting for our friends to arrive.
+We wandered through the rather rustic terminal for a while, searching for a comfortable place to pass the next 2-3 hours whilst waiting for our friends Sonia and Dennis to arrive.
 As we made our way outside (as there was literally nothing inside, like absolutely nothing), we were greeted by the usual taxi drivers, each one having the cheapest, most comfortable and, of course, the fastest taxi for us to use - the first sign of a new adventure beginning.
 We ended up in a so-called café outside the terminal - really a more glorified snack bar, offering a limited selection of overpriced, uninspiring food and drinks.
 But we had Wi-Fi, sooo all good.
 Thankfully, I also managed to locate a restroom in the nearby parking area (I know my people - stressful to not know).
 Also, can someone please clarify in the comments how to pronounce "baño"?
 I know my Spanish is non-existent, but I tried pronouncing it with endless possible variations to some random strangers, but as none of them understood what I meant, there is clearly another way to pronounce it....so I could do with some help pleeeeaaassse!

 4. Transportation Method

 We chose to travel by car (for its convenience and flexibility, considering the timings, locations, and available activities) using the cheapest offer we could find for the period of travel.
 Looking up only companies we knew that we would not run into issues with, this time we selected Alamo.
 They provided a free shuttle from the airport to the rental location.
-The total cost for the two-week rental with two insured drivers was €628 which is excellent, considering it is split four-ways.
+The total cost for the two-week rental with two insured drivers was €628 which is excellent, considering it was split four-ways.
 We made sure to get a four-wheel drive vehicle, as we weren't sure about the road conditions we'd be facing.
 This ended up being an absolute necessity at times, as we navigated through some rough terrain - including driving through rivers (location picture: Posa Cazuelita) and up muddy, rocky hills.
 You really can't avoid those types of roads in this part of Costa Rica.
-As British and German citizens, we didn’t need an international driving licence to rent the car.
+Google Maps tried to send us through a river that was clearly too deep for our car - we could tell this crossing was probably doable in drier seasons, but not today!
+We had to turn back and spend ages searching for another way across, crossing our fingers we'd find one.
+Luckily, we did, because otherwise we would've wasted hours driving for nothing - and there was literally no Plan B. Pro tip: just because Google Maps shows a route doesn't mean it's currently passable!
+It even asked us once to cross a river that was clearly deeper than our car, so we had to drive back quite a significant amount and were hoping to find a crossing ourselves.
+Which worked out, but otherwise we would have driven multiple hours for nothing.
+It looked like you were able to cross it in the past.
+100% make sure beforehand that all passengers (including Sonia….sorry again! 🛟💕) in the car are comfortable with off-road, slightly dangerous routes that you probably shouldn't have driven on but are too far into to turn around.
+You really need to know how to handle a car if it gets stuck; otherwise you might be literally stranded and there's most likely no one you can call for help.

 For driving, we used Google Maps and Waze—both navigation apps owned by Alphabet, working very similarly.
 Google Maps offers good navigation options, including driving, walking, biking, and public transport, along with business details like opening hours, reviews (helpful for activities and restaurants) and offline maps (!!!
 Essential for Costa Rica’s signal-free areas, download beforehand to not get stuck !!!).
 We have found Waze better for real-time, community-sourced traffic updates, offering live alerts for road closures, speed cameras and "hazards", making it a great choice for those looking for the fastest, most efficient routes, great in big cities or places you'll always have mobile data.